Day 1: Galapagos Islands

 Day 6: Galapagos Islands

 You will have two options on the morning.
 You can climb the 400 steps around Bartolome Island and admire Pinnacle rock, or enjoy a zodiac ride around Bartolome looking for penguins, swimming playfully.
 At this island, you can also snorkel with schools of tropical fish and white-tipped reef sharks.
-In the afternoon after lunch, visitors will go to Chinese Hat, which has this curious shape hence its name.
+Your afternoon visit depends on the yacht.
+Guests on the Origin will visit Chinese Hat, which has this curious shape, hence its name.
 You can spot the remnants of the islands geological history, with volcanic rubble and cracked lava formations, along with sea lions swimming by the shore.
-After this visit head back to the yacht for dinner and rest.
+Guests on the Theory will go to Bachas Beach on the northern side of Santa Cruz.
+You’ll also have a wonderful opportunity for snorkeling after exploring interior lagoons with vivid flamingos.
+After this visit, head back to the yacht for dinner and rest.

 Day 7: Galapagos Islands